Bilkent University: History

 The idea of establishing Bilkent University dates to the 1940s.
 While working at Harvard University and the University of Washington, İhsan Doğramacı was influenced by the higher education and civil society models of the United States.
 Upon his return to Turkey in 1951, he initiated several projects in health and education, including the establishment of Hacettepe Medical Center, Hacettepe Hospital, Hacettepe University Medical School, and Hacettepe University.
 He also contributed to the foundation of public universities including Atatürk University Faculty of Medicine, Cumhuriyet University, and Erciyes University.

-Having achieved his objectives in medicine, Doğramacı sought to establish a nonprofit private university modeled on institutions such as Harvard, Yale, and Columbia.
-His goal was to create an internationally recognized institution that could attract students from abroad.
+Having achieved his objectives in medicine, Doğramacı sought to establish a nonprofit private university and his goal was to create an internationally recognized institution that could attract students from abroad.
 At the time, constitutional restrictions in Turkey prevented the establishment of private universities.

 In the 1960s, Doğramacı identified land in southwestern Ankara as suitable for the project, primarily due to its natural resources.
 To generate financial resources, he established a furniture factory that later became part of the Tepe Group.

 Following the 1980 Turkish coup d'état, constitutional amendments permitted the foundation of private universities.
 Preparations for the Bilkent campus began shortly thereafter, with the first buildings including the library, housing facilities, and an engineering block.
 The university was officially founded in 1984 and admitted its first students in 1986.

 Bilkent began academic activities in 1986 with 386 students.
 In 1992, legislation passed by the Grand National Assembly of Turkey confirmed Bilkent's university status.
 Since then, Bilkent has expanded to include nine faculties, two schools, and three vocational schools.
 It maintains exchange agreements with over 250 universities in North America, East Asia, and Europe, and annually hosts numerous academic and professional events.
 The university has produced over 30,000 graduates, and in 2015 was ranked 28th worldwide in the Times Higher Education list of the best universities under 50 years old.